-Supported Housing is commissioned by West Sussex County Council and referrals are made by the Housing Needs Team.
 Applicants can apply to be considered for particular supported housing schemes that would meet their needs.
-These schemes are usually for specific groups of people, such as supported housing for young people, or housing for adults with support needs.
+These schemes are usually for specific groups of people, such as supported housing for young people, or housing for older people.
 Some housing that has support linked to the accommodation, such as sheltered housing, is advertised in accordance with this policy.
-Other housing where the criteria are more specific, such as extra care housing, is not advertised under the Choice Based Lettings scheme and places are allocated by West Sussex County Council Social Care.
+Other housing where the criteria are more specific, such as extra care housing, is not advertised under the Choice Based Lettings scheme.
+There are alternative arrangements in place in West Sussex to allocate supported housing which is not let under the Choice Based Lettings Scheme.